-The Fund's investment objective is high total investment return through a combination of current income and capital appreciation.
+The Fund's investment objective is high current income.
+Capital appreciation is the Fund's secondary objective.

 FUND FEES & EXPENSES

 The following table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in this table.